OpenRC/openrc/s6-guide.md

 s6_svwait_options_start - the options to pass to s6-svwait when starting the service.
 If this is not set, s6-svwait will not be called.

+s6_force_kill - Should we try to force kill this service if the s6_service_timeout_stop timeout expires when shutting down this service?
+The default is yes.

 s6_service_timeout_stop - the amount of time, in milliseconds, s6-svc
 should wait for a service to go down when stopping.